 - Take a German word list that you’re familiar with, perhaps from a textbook, and copy it down without the articles.

 - Go do something else for a few minutes to get your mind briefly distracted.

 - Come back and try to rewrite all the articles from memory.

 If pencil and paper isn’t your thing, you can try an app like Der Die Das on Android or German Articles Buster on iOS.

-It sounds like a real grind.
-But by applying yourself and really forcing yourself to make these things automatic in your speech and writing, you’ll prevent bad habits and save lots of time in the long run.
+It might sound like a real grind.
+But by applying yourself and really forcing yourself to make these things automatic in your speech and writing, you’ll save lots of time in the long run.

 Once you can reliably produce the article for any given noun you know (putting you, to be honest, well above most German learners), you have to turn that into real language use.

 Simply look at a bit of running text like a short article or a subtitled video.
 Then write down or otherwise point out to yourself the noun phrases.
 For example, take this line: